 Find recovery resources in your community.

 They don’t necessarily have to be aimed at your specific addiction!
-You can attend meetings in regards to self-care, depression and even just wellness to feel the benefits.
+You can attend meetings in regard to self-care, depression and even just wellness to feel the benefits.
 Our communities can have so much to offer in the most unlikely of places.

 I personally have made use of our local Recovery College.
 They specialise in mediation, wellness, teaching you how to self-advocate etc. I’ve even utilised their Friday morning coffee dates over Zoom.
 Just the presence of others who may be going through similar issues can make you feel united and supported.